-In my unending interest in the subject of why the screen adaptations of Northern Lights haven't been very good, I have a particular preoccupation with this scene, which happens pretty exactly halfway through the book, where Lyra discovers a lost boy sheltering in a hut and thereby learns the answer to the mystery of what the child-kidnapping 'gobblers' are doing to their victims.
+I am perpetually interested in the subject of why the screen adaptations of Northern Lights haven't been very good, and I have a particular preoccupation with this scene which happens pretty exactly halfway through the book: where Lyra, during her journey through the frozen North, discovers a lost boy sheltering in a hut and thereby learns the answer to the mystery of what the child-kidnapping 'gobblers' are doing to their victims.

-In both adaptations this scene ends up being a notably weak spot, and even with adjusted expectations appropriate to each production's wider weaknesses... it's specifically baffling that this moment ends up as a bit of a nothing both time because, firstly, it's so good and so pivotal in the book which one would think would merit particular attention, and, secondly, it's a moment that would seem to lend itself so straightforwardly to screen storytelling.
+In both adaptations this scene ends up being a notably weak spot, and even with adjusted expectations appropriate to each production's wider weaknesses... it's specifically baffling that this moment ends up as a bit of a nothing both times because, firstly, it's so good and so pivotal in the book which one would think would merit particular attention, and, secondly, it's a moment that would seem to lend itself so straightforwardly to te screen.

 It's basic horror storytelling, a moment we have seen executed effectively ten thousand times on screen: the terrified protagonist creeps through the haunted house, compelled to investigate something but almost paralysed with fear at what they might find.